eat-your-broccoli/tensorflow-image-augmentation/README.md

 # tensorflow-image-augmentation
 A simple docker container to run jupyter notebooks for image augmentation for machine learning.

+Two jupyter notebooks exist.
+One loads images from `srcImg`, scales them down to below 0.5MB, and then saves to `downscaledImg`.
-The images are loaded from `srcImg`, scaled down and saved to `downscaledImg`, then augmented and saved to `augmentedImg`.
+The other notebook loads the images from `downscaledImages`, augments them (flip, rotate, shift, zoom, ...) and then saves them to `augmentedImg`.

 ## Start
 run `docker-compose up`